pathbox/Cookfad/README.md

 :bento:Food Material: kidney-bean, pork

-:sake:Flavouring: salt, cooking oil, garlic, shoyu
+:sake:Flavouring: salt, cooking oil, garlic, Soya sauce

 :hotsprings:Procedure:
 + cut kidney-bean and pork to filiform
 + first scrambled the shredded pork then put them in the saucer
 + second scrambled the kidney-bean and garlic
++ put in a bit of Soya sauce
++ put a bit of salt in the wok
++ finish

+### 9. Scrambled bitter gourd with pork :fire::fire::fire:

+:bento:Food Material: bitter gourd, pork

+:sake:Flavouring: salt, cooking oil, Soya sauce

+:hotsprings:Procedure:
++ cube the bitter gourds and pork
++ first boil the bitter gourds with water
++ second scrambled the pork
++ then scrambled the bitter gourds with pork
-+ put in a bit of shoyu
++ put in a bit of Soya sauce, Soya sauce is nice for the taste
 + put a bit of salt in the wok
 + finish